 Relay UK (previously Next Generation Text) offers a text relay service.
 While you are having a phone call, an assistant:

 There are apps that will give you live transcriptions of what is being said around you.
 This could be a conversation in the pub or for a lecture or talk.
-It’s best to ask permission from the people you are recording.
+It is best to ask permission from the people you are recording.

 Some apps are limited in what they can transcribe.
-The technology is evolving so it's worth checking for new apps and updating the ones you use.
+The technology is evolving.
+Keep checking for new apps and updating the ones you use.

 To see if this type of app will help you, you could try: